 Spoiler on The Boy and the Heron below: Studio Ghibli did not no promotion for The Boy and the Heron, so the film remained a mystery for a long time until its Japan release on July 14th.
 I have been reviewing The Boy and the Heron for you.
 Some audiences who had seen this film speculated Miyazaki wrote a story about his life in this film.
 As is often the case in Studio Ghibli’s productions, this film is packed metaphors.
 When a film is filled with metaphors, it often makes it challeng for viewers watching in a different language to grasp the underlying message behind the film.
 To fully appreciate these films the way it was intended, it’s often essential to understand the cultural context behind them.
 That is why I plan to do a future article on expanding hidden messages behind Studio Ghibli films.
 What are your favorite Studio Ghibli films, and are there any scenes that you found confusing or odd that you want me to do the possible explanation in the future?
 Comment below and let me know. 🙂 Subscribe to the newsletter for more contents on Japanese culture!

-The post Studio Ghibli releases 14 images from their latest movie, The Boy and the Heron appeared first on My Japanese Name Plus - Name in Kanji Translation Service.
+The post Studio Ghibli releases 14 images from their latest movie, The Boy and the Heron appeared first on My Japanese Name Plus - Custom Calligraphy Gift for Anime Fans.

 ]]>